Muffler removals are thrown around on the internet as a viable performance-enhancing modification. But are they really?

 Yes.

-On every road in every state.
+On every major roadway in each state.

 To be honest, that’s where this page should end – at least for all roadgoing cars.

 Realistically, the police are unlikely to pull you over for a muffler delete.
-Unless you have a very elevated or open-backed vehicle, you can usually only see this area from underneath (such as a ramp or inspection pit).
+Unless you have a very high or open-backed vehicle, you can usually only see this area from underneath (such as a ramp or inspection pit).

 However! – they certainly could pull your car over for making excessive noise.
-You’re likely to get a ticket and be told to get your exhaust checked and fixed.
+You’re likely to get a ticket and be told to get your exhaust inspected and fixed.

 If the officer in question is conversant with car mechanics and decides to inspect it themselves, you’re in trouble.
 They’re likely to write you an additional ticket on the spot.